 Working with the AAVSO to create "APASS", a homogeneous whole-sky photometric survey in five bandpasses down to magnitude 17.
 This multi-year project was initially funded in February 2009 and received additional funding in September 2010.
 My funding covers mostly capital expenses for equipment and costs of siting; the AAVSO is covering the costs of data-reduction and publication.

-You can find a complete list at the grants page.
+You can find a more complete list at the grants page.

 Separate from the above is my long interest in amateur astronomy: star-watching.
 I became interested in the ninth grade when my parents bought me a Criterion four-inch reflector and I have been interested ever since.